-At Columbia College Chicago, all undergraduate students complete requirements of the Core Curriculum, which provides a solid foundation in the liberal arts and sciences.
+At Columbia College Chicago, all undergraduate students complete requirements of the Columbia Core Curriculum, which provides a solid foundation in the liberal arts and sciences.
 The Honors Program offers an enhanced core curriculum experience tailored to our high-achieving undergraduate students who seek a greater academic challenge.

 If you don't get an invite right away, don't worry!
 All students with a 3.5 Columbia GPA or higher are also eligible to enroll in Honors classes.
 If you believe your records support admissions into the Honors Program, or if you have questions about taking an Honors course in your first semester at Columbia, contact firstname.lastname@example.org.

 Transfer students are eligible for Honors.
 However, because Honors courses fulfill Core (or "general education") requirements, and because transfer students have often completed a substantial number of these credits, you may need to work with college advising to meet Honors Program requirements as a transfer student.
 If you have junior standing, you can take an Honors Undergraduate Research Mentorship Initiative course to fulfill up to three credit hours toward the requirement.

 To receive the Honors Program Graduate distinction at Columbia College Chicago, you must: